olin/studentgovernment/honorcode.md

-Upon conclusion of a Hearing and delivery of the outcome to the parties involved, the Reported and/or Reporter may appeal a finding of Responsibility or Sanction(s) by written statement to the Dean of Student Affairs within one business day.
+Upon conclusion of a Hearing and delivery of the outcome to the parties involved, the Reported and/or Reporter may appeal a finding of Responsibility or Sanction(s) by written statement to the Adviser to the Honor Board within one business day.
 The Appeal letter must clearly state the grounds and rationale for the Appeal.
-Once received, the Dean of Student Affairs will convene an Appeals Board and notify the Reporter, Reported and Aggrieved Parties.
+Once received, the Adviser to the Honor Board will convene an Appeals Board and notify the Reporter, Reported and Aggrieved Parties.
 The members of the Appeals Board will be the Faculty Representative to the Honor Board, the Staff Representative to the Honor Board, and a student member of the Honor Board determined by the Honor Board Leadership.
 None of the Appeals Board members will have been involved in the adjudication of the Case being appealed.
-The Dean of Student Affairs may appoint new members to the Appeals Board as needed or in the event of a conflict of interest.
+The Adviser to the Honor Board may appoint new members to the Appeals Board as needed or in the event of a conflict of interest.
 This may result in more than three voting members on the Appeals Board.